-5 Tips To Designing A Better Wi-Fi Network
+5 Tips To Better Wireless Planning [A Wi-fi Network Design Guide]

 Imagine not being able to check-in with your e-commerce business or not being able to send out a time sensitive email because the Wi-Fi connection is bad.
-Bad Wi-Fi is one of the great frustrations of the modern workplace.
+Bad wireless planning is one of the great frustrations of the modern workplace.
 You’ve been there.
 Everyone is so dependent on unlimited access to the internet that any disruption can instantly sour our moods.
-Every business needs strong, reliable Wi-Fi, and any Wi-Fi network can be improved with these 5 simple tips.
+Every business needs strong, reliable Wi-Fi, and any Wi-Fi network can be improved with this wi-fi network design guide.

 Creating Wi-Fi networks is not as easy as one may think.
 Effective networking is the result of clear planning, but planning can only be effective after your business’ goals are set.
 Any network needs to have expectations for traffic, security and physical dimensions.
 After you know what the network needs to do and what problem it is solving, you can design it effectively.